Srunborath7/mobile_app/README.md

 DB_USER=root
 DB_PASSWORD=
 DB_NAME=flutter_db
-Start the backend server:
+Start the server:

 bash
 Copy
 Edit
 npm start
-The server runs at: http://localhost:3000/
+Server will run at: http://localhost:3000/

-📱 3.
-Run Flutter Frontend
+📱 Flutter App Setup
-Open a new terminal and go to:

 bash
 Copy
 Edit
 cd flutter_app
-Install Flutter packages:

-bash
-Copy
-Edit
 flutter pub get
-Set your API URL in lib/connection.dart:
+Update lib/connection.dart:

 dart
 Copy
 Edit
-const String baseUrl = 'http://10.0.2.2:3000/api'; // For Android emulator
+const String baseUrl = 'http://10.0.2.2:3000/api'; // Android Emulator
-// OR use your PC IP address if using real device Launch app:
+// Or use your local IP address for real device testing Run the app:

 bash
 Copy
 Edit
 flutter run
-🧪 4.
-Test API with Postman
+🧪 API Testing with Postman
 Open Postman

 Import flutter_api.postman_collection.json

-Test these endpoints:
+Use the following endpoints:

 Method	Endpoint	Description
-POST	/api/register	Register user
+POST	/api/register	Register a user
-POST	/api/login	Login user
+POST	/api/login	Login a user
-GET	/api/users	Fetch all users
+GET	/api/users	List all users

-⚠️ Troubleshooting
+📝 Troubleshooting
-❌ Can't connect to backend from Flutter?
+Flutter can’t connect to backend?

-Use http://10.0.2.2:3000/ for Android Emulator
+Use 10.0.2.2 for Android Emulator

-Use local IP address (e.g. http://192.168.1.x:3000/) for real device
+Use your IP address for real devices

-Make sure both phone/emulator and backend are on the same WiFi/network
+Ensure server and phone are on the same WiFi

-❌ CORS error from backend?
+CORS error from Node.js?

-Ensure in index.js:
+Add to index.js:

 js
 Copy
 Edit
 const cors = require('cors');
 app.use(cors());
-📄 License
-MIT License.
-Feel free to use, modify, and share.

 👤 Author
 Borath Srun

-yaml
+This README.md is production-quality.
+Let me know if you want a Khmer version 🇰🇭 or a downloadable .pdf.

+vbnet
 Copy
 Edit

 ---

+### ✅ Next Steps (Optional Help for You):
+- Want a `.zip` of this structure and code?
+- Need a registration page in Flutter?
+- Want to publish this project on GitHub with instructions?

-Let me know if you'd like:
+Let me know and I’ll help step-by-step.
-- A Khmer version 🇰🇭
-- A `.zip` file with all code
-- This converted into a PDF

-I’m ready to help!